galateeL/yolibeob/README.md

 Yolibeob or 요리법 is a web site where you can share your recipes with everybody !

-It use a database which will store all recipes and ingredients added by a connected users.
+It use a database which will store all recipes and ingredients added by a connected user.

 In there, you'll need to create an account to be able to create or delete a recipe but for people who don't want to be registed, you'll be able to read every recipes without any problem !